davincilchen/contracts/gringotts/README.md

 # BOLT Contract

 Deploy a BOLT contract is the first thing you need to do in BOLT protocol.
 The contract itself manages every deposit/withdrawal of ERC20 assets and ETH.
 Furthermore, it checks and validates all the transactions to prevent any invalid withdrawal.
-A centrailized service collaborates with our [Gringotts](https://github.com/BOLT-Protocol/gringotts) could prevent client's digital assets from hacking, collusion or any other potential attack so that a centralized service could build the trust with its customers with pure cryptographic and mathematics.
+A centrailized service collaborates with our [Gringotts](https://github.com/BOLT-Protocol/gringotts) could prevent client's digital assets from hacking, collusion or any other potential attack so that a centralized service could build the trust with its customers with pure cryptographic and mathematics.

 ## How to deploy